Last updated: July 8th 2021.

-This consideration highlights why suffering-focused altruists should probably invest their resources not into making very good outcomes more likely, but rather into making dystopian outcomes (or dystopian elements in otherwise good outcomes) less likely.
-Utopian outcomes where all suffering is abolished through technology and all sentient beings get to enjoy lives filled with unprecedented heights of happiness are certainly something we should hope will happen.
+This consideration highlights why suffering-focused altruists should probably invest their resources not into making exceptionally good outcomes more likely, but rather into making dystopian outcomes (or dystopian elements in otherwise good outcomes) less likely.
+Utopian outcomes where all sources of significant suffering are abolished through technology and virtually all sentient beings get to enjoy lives filled with unprecedented heights of happiness are certainly something we should hope will happen.
 But from a downside-focused perspective, our own efforts to do good are, on the margin, better directed towards making it less likely that we get particularly bad futures.

 While the AS scenario above was stipulated to contain little to no happiness, it is important to note that s-risks can also affect futures that contain more happy individuals than suffering ones.
 For instance, the suffering in a future with an astronomically large population count where 99% of individuals are very well off and 1% of individuals suffer greatly constitutes an s-risk even though upside-focused views may evaluate this future as very good and worth bringing about.
 Especially when it comes to the prevention of s-risks affecting futures that otherwise contain a lot of happiness, it matters a great deal how the risk in question is being prevented.
-For instance, if we envision a future that is utopian in many respects except for a small portion of the population suffering because of problem X, it is in the interest of virtually all value systems to solve problem X in highly targeted ways that move probability mass towards even better futures.
-By contrast, only few value systems (ones that are strongly or exclusively about reducing suffering/bad things) would consider it overall good if problem X was “solved” in a way that not only prevented the suffering due to problem X, but also prevented all the happiness from the future scenario this suffering was embedded in.
+For instance, if we envision a future that is utopian in many respects except for a subportion of the population suffering because of problem X, it is in the interest of virtually all value systems to solve problem X in highly targeted ways that move probability mass towards even better futures.
+By contrast, only few value systems (ones that are strongly or exclusively about reducing suffering/bad things) would consider it overall good if problem X was “solved” in a way that not only prevented the suffering, but also prevented all the happiness from the future scenario this suffering was embedded in.
 As I will argue in the last section, moral uncertainty and moral cooperation are strong reasons to solve such problems in ways that most value systems approve of.